-Tell your caregivers if you feel any burning or pain around the IV needle when carmustine is injected.
+Tell your caregivers if you feel any burning or pain around the IV needle when Gliadel is injected.

-Carmustine can lower blood cells that help your body fight infections and help your blood to clot.
-Carmustine can also cause serious lung problems, especially if you receive high doses.
+Gliadel can lower blood cells that help your body fight infections and help your blood to clot.
+This medicine can also cause serious lung problems, especially if you receive high doses.
 You will need frequent medical tests to check your blood cells and lung function.
 Your cancer treatments may be delayed based on the results of these tests.

 Gliadel can have long-lasting effects on your body.
 Your blood will need to be tested weekly for at least 6 weeks after each dose.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your carmustine injection.
+Call your doctor for instructions if you miss an appointment for your Gliadel injection.

 What happens if I overdose?